 For a visual, detailed breakdown of the ten most-challenged books, and reasons for their challenges, this infographic from the ALA is super-helpful:

-To try and grapple with why all of these challenges were leveled against these books, and what libraries have to go through with regard to censorship, I spoke to Lynn Lobash, manager of the reader services department of the New York Public Library.
+To try and grapple with why all of these challenges were levelled against these books, and what libraries have to go through with regard to censorship, I spoke to Lynn Lobash, manager of the reader services department of the New York Public Library.
 As she explains, "The New York Public Library is a very unique place to be in that we're very much in support of the ALA's Library Bill of Rights, which is about access to everything without censorship.
 And also, for us, we have to serve a very diverse community in New York City.
 So we want things that people will be able to see themselves in."

 I asked her if any of the ten most-challenged books surprised her with their inclusion on the list.